Water Resources Engineer Salary

 Pay Difference by Location

-For those looking to make money, Water Resources Engineers in Sacramento enjoy an exceptional pay rate, 13 percent above the national average.
-Water Resources Engineers can also look forward to large paychecks in cities like Washington (+9 percent), Denver (+7 percent), San Diego (+7 percent), and Seattle (+6 percent).
-Those in the field find the lowest salaries in Atlanta, 12 percent below the national average.
-Employers in Tampa and Orlando also lean toward paying below-median salaries (12 percent lower and 8 percent lower, respectively).
+Water Resources Engineers will find that Sacramento offers an impressive pay rate, one which exceeds the national average by 14 percent.
+Water Resources Engineers can also look forward to large paychecks in cities like Denver (+7 percent), Charlotte (+7 percent), Fort Collins (+5 percent), and Seattle (+4 percent).
+Atlanta ranks last in the field for pay, reporting salaries 12 percent below the national average.
+Not at the bottom but still paying below the median are employers in Colorado Springs and Cleveland (9 percent lower and 7 percent lower, respectively).